e271828e/Flight.jl/docs/notes/design/framework_spec.md

 forbids (`g` writes only its own `x`; handlers are the sole resetters of continuous state, and they are [guard](#g-guard)-driven).
-Integrate-and-dump falls squarely into the crack between the classes: tightly-coupled continuous and periodic dynamics in one physical device.
+Integrate-and-dump falls squarely into the crack between the classes: tightly-coupled continuous and periodic dynamics in one physical instrument.

 #### The idiom: integrate-and-difference